 - Apart from the Free plan, Asana comes with not 1, but 3 paid plans!
 Premium, Business, and Enterprise.
 The paid plans start from $9.99 per user/month.

 A popular note-taking application, Evernote grabs fourth place in our Best Omnifocus Alternatives List.
 Equipped with an intelligent toolset for managing your to-dos, Evernote provides tons of built-in features for organizing your thoughts.

-With the help of web clipping feature, you don’t have to lose track anymore.
+With the help of the web clipping feature, you don’t have to lose track anymore.
 Save any information you may find online to your Evernote interface and bookmark for later use.

 The smart document scanning feature allows you to keep all your important documents with you wherever you go without any hassle.